discourse/discourse_theme/README.md

 ### `discourse_theme rspec PATH`

-Runs the [RSpec](https://rspec.info/) system tests under the `spec` folder in the designated directory.
+Runs the [RSpec](https://rspec.info/) system tests under the `spec` folder in the designated theme directory.

 On the first run for the given directory, you will be asked if you'll like to use a local Discourse repository to run the tests.